somiljain7/INTRODUCTION-TO-NLP/notes.md

 When you want to match a list of terms, it's easier and more efficient to use PhraseMatcher

 In natural language processing, a one-hot vector is a 1 × N matrix (vector) used to distinguish each word in a vocabulary from every other word in the vocabulary.

+Np_utils-
+is used to convert array of labeled data(from 0 to nb_classes-1) to one-hot vector.